 Victims may notify any local law enforcement authorities and receive assistance from FPC personnel in reporting the incident to an officer of the law.
 A victim may also file a complaint with the Title IX Officer or campus contacts who will notify the Title IX Officer:

 Title IX Officer

-Dr. Shannon Carroll Classroom Learning Complex Borger Campus (806) 457-4200, extension 732 scarroll@fpctx.edu iwalton@fpctx.edu
+Dr. Shannon Carroll Classroom Learning Complex Frank Phillips College Borger Campus, Borger (806) 457-4200, extension 732 scarroll@fpctx.edu